-- 3.x.x.
-"Fuel tank system" means the devices which allow storing the fuel, comprising the fuel tank, the fuel filler, the filler cap and the fuel pump when it is fitted in or on the fuel tank. - 3.x.x.
-"Fuel system" means the components which store or transport fuel on board the vehicle and comprise the fuel tank system, all fuel and vapour lines, any non-tank mounted fuel pumps and the activated carbon canister. - 3.x.x.
-"Butane working capacity" (BWC) means the mass of butane which a carbon canister can adsorb. - 3.x.x.
-"BWC300" means the butane working capacity after 300 cycles of fuel ageing cycles experienced. - 3.x.x.
-"Permeability Factor" (PF) means the factor determined from hydrocarbon losses over a period of time and used to determine the final evaporative emissions. - 3.x.x.
-"Monolayer non-metal tank" means a fuel tank constructed with a single layer of non-metal material including fluorinated/sulfonated materials. - 3.x.x.
-"Multilayer tank" means a fuel tank constructed with at least two different layered materials, one of which is a hydrocarbon barrier material. - 3.x.x.
-"Sealed fuel tank system" means a fuel tank system where the fuel vapours do not vent during parking over the 24-hour diurnal cycle defined in paragraph 6.5.9. of Annex C3 when performed with the applicable reference fuel defined in paragraph 7 of Annex B3. - 3.x.x.
-"Evaporative emissions" means in the context of this Regulation the hydrocarbon vapours lost from the fuel system of a motor vehicle during parking and immediately before refuelling of a sealed fuel tank. - 3.x.x.
-"Depressurisation puff loss" means hydrocarbons venting from a sealed fuel tank system pressure relief exclusively through the carbon canister allowed by the system. - 3.x.x.
-"Depressurisation puff loss overflow" are the depressurisation puff loss hydrocarbons that pass through the carbon canister during depressurisation. - 3.x.x.
-"Fuel tank relief pressure" is the minimum pressure value at which the sealed fuel tank system starts venting in response only to pressure inside the tank. - 3.x.x.
-"2 gram breakthrough" shall be considered accomplished when the cumulative quantity of hydrocarbons emitted from the activated carbon canister equals 2 grams.
+- 3.9.
+Evaporative emissions - 3.9.1.
+"Fuel tank system" means the devices which allow storing the fuel, comprising the fuel tank, the fuel filler, the filler cap and the fuel pump when it is fitted in or on the fuel tank. - 3.9.2.
+"Fuel system" means the components which store or transport fuel on board the vehicle and comprise the fuel tank system, all fuel and vapour lines, any non-tank mounted fuel pumps and the activated carbon canister. - 3.9.3.
+"Butane working capacity" (BWC) means the mass of butane which a carbon canister can adsorb. - 3.9.4.
+"BWC300" means the butane working capacity after 300 cycles of fuel ageing cycles experienced. - 3.9.5.
+"Permeability Factor" (PF) means the factor determined from hydrocarbon losses over a period of time and used to determine the final evaporative emissions. - 3.9.6.
+"Monolayer non-metal tank" means a fuel tank constructed with a single layer of non-metal material including fluorinated/sulfonated materials. - 3.9.7.
+"Multilayer tank" means a fuel tank constructed with at least two different layered materials, one of which is a hydrocarbon barrier material. - 3.9.8.
+"Sealed fuel tank system" means a fuel tank system where the fuel vapours do not vent during parking over the 24-hour diurnal cycle defined in paragraph 6.5.9. of Annex C3 when performed with the applicable reference fuel defined in paragraph 7 of Annex B3. - 3.9.9.
+"Evaporative emissions" means in the context of this Regulation the hydrocarbon vapours lost from the fuel system of a motor vehicle during parking and immediately before refuelling of a sealed fuel tank. - 3.9.10.
+"Depressurisation puff loss" means hydrocarbons venting from a sealed fuel tank system pressure relief exclusively through the carbon canister allowed by the system. - 3.9.11.
+"Depressurisation puff loss overflow" are the depressurisation puff loss hydrocarbons that pass through the carbon canister during depressurisation. - 3.9.12.
+"Fuel tank relief pressure" is the minimum pressure value at which the sealed fuel tank system starts venting in response only to pressure inside the tank. - 3.9.13.
+"2 gram breakthrough" shall be considered accomplished when the cumulative quantity of hydrocarbons emitted from the activated carbon canister equals 2 grams. - 3.10.
+On-Board Diagnostics (OBD) - 3.10.1.
+"On-Board Diagnostic (OBD) system" means in context of this regulation, a system on-board the vehicle which has the capability of detecting malfunctions of the monitored emission control systems, identifying the likely area of a malfunction by means of fault codes stored in computer memory, and illumination of the Malfunction Indicator (MI) to notify the operator of the vehicle. - 3.10.2.
+"OBD family" means a manufacturer's grouping of vehicles which, through their design, are expected to have similar exhaust emission and OBD system characteristics.
+Each vehicle of this family shall have complied with the requirements of this Regulation as defined in paragraph 6.8.1. - 3.10.3.
+"Emission control system" means in the context of OBD the electronic engine management controller and any emission-related component in the exhaust or evaporative system which supplies an input to or receives an output from this controller.